virati/virati/README.md

 ## About Me
 I'm Vineet Tiruvadi, a Research Fellow at Harvard Medical School and Postdoctoral Scholar at Brigham and Women's Hospital.
-I work mostly in Neuroengineering and MedTech, taking a *reverse engineering* approach that starts with clinical patients and decision-making as-they-are.
+Before that, I did an MD/PhD at Emory/GeorgiaTech in Biomedical Engineering and Electrical and Computer Engineering.
+Somewhere in between I did math in the French Riviera, strategized with Congressman John Lewis, and toured the AI Startup Space in various roles.